|

 What Is Dark Matter?

-We call it dark matter not because it is dark in color, but because it is dark to every instrument we have built to detect electromagnetic radiation.
-It does not appear in any telescope, at any wavelength, from radio to gamma ray.
-And yet its gravitational effects are so overwhelming that without it, galaxies would fly apart, galaxy clusters would dissolve, and the large-scale structure of the universe we observe would never have formed.
+We call it dark matter, not because it is dark in color, but because it is invisible to every instrument we have built to detect electromagnetic radiation; no telescope at any wavelength can see it.
+And yet its gravitational effects are so overwhelming that without it, galaxies would fly apart and the large-scale structure of the universe would never have formed.
+We have mapped where it is and measured how much exists, but despite 90 years of searching, we have not identified what it actually is.
+That remains one of the deepest unsolved problems in physics.

-Everything you have ever seen, touched, or measured: every atom, every planet, every star, every nebula, makes up just 5% of the universe.
-Dark matter accounts for 27%.
-The remaining 68% is something even stranger: dark energy.
-The universe, it turns out, is mostly made of things we cannot yet explain.3
+Everything ever seen or measured, every atom, planet, and star, makes up just 5% of the universe.
+Dark matter accounts for 27%, dark energy for 68%.
+The universe is mostly made of things we cannot yet explain.3

 27%